asherikov/staticoma/README.md

-- Configuration composition -- construction of configuration parameters from multiple, potentially overlapping pieces scattered among multiple (ROS) packages.
+- Configuration composition -- construction of configuration parameters from multiple, potentially overlapping pieces scattered among multiple (ROS) packages in a stack.
 Roughly speaking default parameters defined by packages providing certain functionality are overlayed with robot-sepecific parameters.